 Disclosing accurate and detailed information about your pet

-One of the most important aspects of securing pet-friendly home insurance is to be transparent about your pet’s details.
+One of the most important aspects of securing pet-friendly home insurance is transparency about your pet’s details.
 This includes your pet’s breed, size, age, medical history, and behavioral traits.
 If you own a dog, you might also be required to share information about its bite history.

 Misrepresenting any information about your pet can result in the denial of claims, higher premiums, or even policy cancellation.
 Always provide accurate and complete information to ensure your insurance coverage is valid and effective.